Skip to main content

 You can often search for applications of a specific type by using the USPTO document codes as a search term.

-For example, to identify applications using the AFCP program, you can search for the document code "A.NE.AFCP" or to identify track one applications, you can search for the document code "TRACK1.GRANT".
+For example, to identify applications using the AFCP program, you can search for the document code "A.NE.AFCP".
+To identify track one applications, you can search for the document code "TRACK1.GRANT".

 Want to learn more?
-Book a training session for a more in-depth walk through of Juristat's tools by contacting support@juristat.com.
+Book a training session for a more in-depth walk through of Juristat's tools by contacting your Customer Success Manager or support@juristat.com.

 Did this answer your question?